 BabyGearLab has been buying and testing gear for babies for over seven years so parents can find the right products for their little ones and needs.
-This kids' bike seat review is led by Senior Review Analyst, Bob Wofford, experienced bicyclist and father of 7.
-Bob selected each seat and tested them on a variety of bicycles with different children of various sizes to determine the best in the bunch for different needs.
-Wendy Schmitz, Senior Review Editor and mother of 2 rounds out this team with test result analysis and assistance with award winner selection.
+This kid bike seat review is led by Senior Review Analyst Bob Wofford, experienced bicyclist and father of 7.
+Bob selected each seat and tested them on various bicycles with different children of various sizes to determine the best in the bunch for different needs.
+Wendy Schmitz, Senior Review Editor and mother of 2, rounds out this team with the test results analysis and assistance with award winner selection.
 We purchased and tested the seats for ease of attachment, seat adjustability, and quality.

 Analysis and Test Results

-We purchased and tested 6 of the top bike seats to find the best option in the group for every need and budget.
+We purchased and tested 6 of the top bike seats to find the best option for every need and budget.
 The seats were tested side-by-side and hands-on to determine which products outshine the competition.

-The best products are easy to assemble and use.
-If a seat is hard to setup or attach to your bike, you'll likely avoid using it.
-Over time, challenges might even influence your decision to use the seat or to find an alternative that doesn't include taking your child.
-We considered each seat's ability to quickly assemble without a hassle in its own right and as it attaches to a variety of bicycle styles.
-The majority of kids' bike seats in this review are designed for a standard style of bike that falls within the "typical" range of bike constructions.
-Bikes that fall outside these parameters (like a "FatBike") may not work with some or all of the selected seats.
-Parents will need to consider their bike type before making a purchase.
-We encourage you to buy from a retailer like Amazon, that has a simple return process, in case the seat is not compatible with your bike.
+The best bike seats are easy to assemble and use.
+If a seat is hard to set up or attach to your bike, you'll likely loathe or avoid using it.
+Over time, difficulties could influence your decision to use the seat or find an alternative that doesn't include it.
+We considered each seat's ability to quickly assemble without a hassle and as it attaches to various bicycle styles.
+The majority of kids' bike seats in this review are designed for a standard bike style that falls within the "typical" range of bike construction.
+Bikes that fall outside these parameters (like a "FatBike") may not work with some or all of the tested seats.
+You should consider your bike type before making a purchase and consider buying from a retailer like Amazon, which has a simple return process if the seat is not compatible.

 The Thule Maxi has an in-depth assembly, more so than most of the competitors.
 Mounting requires five bolts for the unit assembly and four more to attach to the seat post.
 It installs lower on the seat tube than the others, and you have to install the aluminum piece that connects to the mount under the seat (two more bolts).
-The final product is sturdy, and you only have to slide the seat into the component with a color-coded indicator, so you know when it is connected properly.
+The final product is sturdy, and you only have to slide the seat into the component with a color-coded indicator so you know when it is connected properly.
 The Hamax is more straightforward, with only four bolts to attach to the seat post and a self-adjusting bushing.
 The seat slides smoothly in place.
 The CycleDeals is somewhat more complicated.
 We had to remove the bike seat before mounting the child seat to the seat post.
 None of the bike seats were particularly challenging.
-We think all are manageable, but depending on your assembly skills or desire, you may feel differently.
+We think all are manageable, but you may feel differently depending on your assembly skills or desire.
 The UrRider is easy once you get the hang of it, though we can see how it could feel frustrating in the beginning.
-In our tests, we were able to set it up quickly, but only after we did it a few times and understood the process.
-It doesn't require any tools, and it mounted quickly to multiple test bikes.
-It is by far the easiest to set up and attach to the bike, but you don't want to try it for the first time under pressure or with others waiting for you to finish.
+In our tests, we set it up quickly, but only after we did it a few times and understood the process.
+It doesn't require any tools and mounted quickly to multiple test bikes.
+It is by far the easiest to set up and attach, but you won't want to try it for the first time under pressure or with anyone waiting for you.

-Adjustability for child comfort or restraint varies from seat to seat in this review.
-Some adjust easier on the fly while others are more challenging or lack useful adjustments.
-During testing, we utilized every adjustment on each product and prefer those that are quick and easy to change versus those with wing nuts or have no adjustment.
+In this review, adjustability for child comfort or restraint system varies.
+Some adjust easier on the go, while others are more challenging or lack helpful adjustments.
+We utilized every adjustment on each product during testing and preferred the quick and easy-to-change options over those with wing nuts or no adjustability.

 Many of the seats have adjustable harnesses and stirrups.
 The stirrups adjust for height, and some include straps to keep feet from kicking around.
-We like those with quick moving parts or straightforward adjustments and straps that prevent swinging legs, which can rock a bike off-balance.
+We like those with quick-moving parts or straightforward adjustments and straps that prevent swinging legs, which can rock a bike off-balance.
 The 3-point harness on the CycleDeals adjusts easily, and we love the shoulder strap height adjustment that is non-rethread and quickly adjusts with your little one on board.
-The Thules both lack height adjustment on the shoulder straps, so they are sort of one size fits most set up.
-Both have challenging buckles that require two hands, which can make holding the bike and releasing a child from the harness difficult.
+The Thules both lack height adjustment on the shoulder straps, so they are somewhat of a "one size fits most" setup.
+Both have challenging buckles that require two hands, making holding the bike and releasing a child from the harness difficult.
 The UrRider has nothing for child harness/fit adjustment, which means little ones need to hold on by themselves.
-It does have foot pegs, but they are stationary.
+It does have footpegs, but they are stationary.
 The Hamax adjustments are straightforward, and the shoulder straps have a rubber backing to prevent slipping.
 The buckle is one of the stiffest in our tests and requires two hands to operate.
-The IBert adjustments are the most cumbersome and the hardest to operate.
+The IBert adjustments are the most cumbersome and the hardest to manage.

-Quality can be a "you get what you pay for" proposition, and while not always true, it does ring true when it comes to bike seats.
-The two most expensive options in our tests, the Thule seats, have the highest prices, but they also offer the best quality and features when compared side-by-side.
-Considering design and features, as well as construction and attention to detail, we don't think you'll find a better quality seat in this lineup.
-The Hamax also offers nice quality, though we feel it pales slightly in comparison to the Thule options, and they all have similar prices.
-The CycleDeals and IBert both feel like lower quality choice, but their prices match what they offer.
-The iBert is the most disappointing with rougher edges, cumbersome feel, stick on materials, and somewhat unfinished feeling mounting devices.
-While lower quality than the Thules, the CycleDeals still feels better than the iBert and would be our choice if you are trying decide between the two.
+Quality is often a "you get what you pay for" proposition.
+While not always true, it seems to be in our experience with bike seats.
+The two highest-priced seats we tested, the Thule seats, offer the most impressive quality and features when compared side-by-side to the competition.
+Considering design and features, construction, and detail, we believe you won't find a better quality product in this lineup.
+The Hamax is also nicer quality, though we feel it pales slightly in comparison with the Thule products, and they all have similar prices.
+The CycleDeals and IBert both appear to be lower-quality choices in our tests, but their prices are on par with what you get.
+The iBert is probably the most disappointing in the test group.
+It has rougher edges, a cumbersome feel, stick-on materials, and somewhat unfinished feeling mounting devices.
+While lower quality than the Thules, the CycleDeals still feels better than the iBert and would be our budget choice if you are looking at the two cheaper options.

 — Wendy Schmitz